Request a Consultation

 No Two Appraisers Could Agree on What It Was Worth

 Two acres.
 A well-built home.
 A shop.
 A greenhouse.
 Established apple trees.
 A quality well.
-No zoning complications — just a property with a combination of features that didn't fit any clean comparable.
-They'd been given valuations all over the map and had no confidence in any of them.
+No zoning complications — just a property with a combination of features that did not fit any clean comparable.
+The owners had been given valuations all over the map and had no confidence in any of them.

 Competitive bidding settled the question.
 Several motivated buyers who understood exactly what they were looking at drove the final price to $100,000 above the sellers’ target.
 The market knew what it was worth.
 It just needed the right format to prove it.